xecrets/xecrets-cli/docs/index.md

 Standard IO Aliases
 -------------------

-Xecrets File supports special aliases for the standard input and standard output stream respectively where a path to a file may occur.
+Xecrets Cli supports special aliases for the standard input and standard output stream respectively where a path to a file may occur.

 Standard Input: - (dash)
 Standard Output: + (plus)

-Using one of these aliases in place of a path will cause Xecrets File to read or write to a standard IO stream instead.
+Using one of these aliases in place of a path will cause Xecrets Cli to read or write to a standard IO stream instead.

 A special situation arises when encrypting from standard input, as an encrypted file always contains